oele-code/billventory/readme.md

 ### Security Vulnerabilities

-If you discover a security vulnerability within project, please send an e-mail to [correo.oele@gmail.com](mail:correo.oele@gmail.com) All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within project, please teet me at [@oele_co](mail:https://twitter.com/@oelec_co) All security vulnerabilities will be promptly addressed.

 ### License